Is your baby crying in their sleep? If so, you are not alone! Learn these top 5 reasons why babies cry during sleep and

 And, finally, can your baby have bad dreams and that’s why they are crying during sleep?
 No one knows for sure, but the theory is that babies can definitely have a nightmare by age one and probably sooner.
-Since bad dreams and nightmares occur during REM and active sleep, it is possible even newborns can have bad dreams.
+Since bad dreams and nightmares occur during REM and active sleep, it is possible that even newborns can have bad dreams.
 How complex they are would be difficult to figure out, of course!

 4 thoughts on “Baby Crying in Sleep – What Does It Mean and How Should You Handle It?”